 Prerequisite: Graduate standing.
 Lecture 4 hours a week.
 Laboratory 3 hours a week.
+This course will not count towards the Master of Biology Biological Sciences or Master of Combined Sciences.
 A detailed examination of vertebrate anatomy with emphasis on human gross anatomy, utilizing human cadaver material.